Top Long Island restaurants of 2016: Eat here now

 Mostly featuring Indian cooking, this casual restaurant serves vegetarian plates, breads, tandoori (clay oven-cooked) entrees and meals prepared with goat, lamb and chicken.
 Asian-inspired dishes such as Thai chicken curry and Mandarin fish in oyster sauce also are available.
 Don't overlook the Hakka dishes labeled as such, a mashup cuisine with notes of Indian dishes and Chinese favorites, one of the few places to try them on Long Island.

-Hermanto and Lina Jong's rousing fusion of Japanese and Peruvian cuisine pack Nikkei of Peru almost every night.
-The Jongs both have worked in the Nobu empire.
-Six of the 42 seats are at the sushi bar.
-Wait for one.
-Recommended: the “inspiration” menu, with silky fish and perfectly paired toppings, from chimichurri to threads of crisp onion; sashimi tacos with tomatillo salsa; ceviche of shellfish and finfish; traditional sushi and sashimi; seared beef wontons; beef tiradito-style; steamed monkfish liver with sweet miso sauce and caviar; roasted chicken; sliders.
+Hermanto and Lina Jong’s rousing fusion of Japanese and Peruvian cuisine pack Nikkei of Peru in both locations almost every night.
+The Jongs both have worked in the Nobu empire and six of Nikkei’s 42 seats are at the sushi bar; wait for one.
+Recommended: the "inspiration" menu, with silky fish and perfectly paired toppings, from chimichurri to threads of crisp onion; sashimi tacos with tomatillo salsa; ceviche of shellfish and finfish; traditional sushi and sashimi; seared beef wontons; beef tiradito-style; steamed monkfish liver with sweet miso sauce and caviar; roasted chicken; sliders.
 (Other location at 94 South St., Oyster Bay)

 Off the Block Kitchen & Meats

-It's a butcher shop and a restaurant with a very small open kitchen where meats are the stars.
-Kick off a meal with a dish like the littleneck clam starter, with thin-shaved nubs of pastrami atop shellfish peppered with chives.
-The pastruben offers a mountain of corned beef and pastrami, along with all the condiments that you'd find on either sandwich, which includes 'kraut, Swiss cheese, arugula and a take on horseradish that's doctored with honey and Dijon.
-And the burgers, ground in-house, sure are lookers.
+This is a butcher shop and restaurant with a tiny open kitchen where meat stars.
+Kick off a meal with the littleneck clam starter, with thin-shaved nubs of pastrami atop shellfish peppered with chives.
+The "pastruben" offers a mountain of corned beef and pastrami, along with all the condiments you’d find on either sandwich, which includes ’kraut, Swiss cheese, arugula and a take on horseradish that’s doctored with honey and Dijon.
+And the burgers, ground in-house, are definitely lookers.
 For a grand gesture, buy a porterhouse at the counter and have it cooked to order at the restaurant.
 More than 20 bottled craft brews and a handful of wines by the glass are available.

 Casual and cacophonous, One Block East features an impressive array of craft brews -- many of them local -- on tap and in bottles, with the selection listed on a giant chalkboard.
 Among food recommendations: pulled pork empanadas, smoked brisket tacos, fish and chips, or a seasonal sandwich stuffed with lobster or a soft shell crab.
 Each day offers five brews on tap and 25 by the bottle, as well as nearly a dozen wines by the glass.
 Be sure to keep an eye on the Facebook page for daily deals, from half-price wine to weekend cocktail specials.